ZachBray/simple-binary-encoding-wiki/Cpp99-Users-Guide.md

 Decoding

-    final OptionalExtras extras = car.extras();
+    OptionalExtras &extras = car.extras();
     sb.append("\ncar.extras.cruiseControl=").append(extras.cruiseControl());
     sb.append("\ncar.extras.sportsPack=").append(extras.sportsPack());
     sb.append("\ncar.extras.sunRoof=").append(extras.sunRoof());

 ### Composite Types

 Composite types provide a means of reuse.
-The map directly to a class as a flyweight pattern in Java.
+The map directly to a class as a flyweight pattern in C++.

 **Note**: For efficiency it is best to hold onto the reference to the type until all fields in the type have been accessed.